conoro/hugo.conoroneill.net/content/post/aws-bedrock-mantle-model-names-youve-been-looking-for.md

 AWS, feel free to copy and paste this post on to the Bedrock docs site and save your users a lot of wasted time and frustration.

 Finally, to end on a non-snarky note, Mantle is a huge improvement over the previous dog slow unreliable GPT-OSS endpoints and I'm seeing some superb TTFT numbers on the newer models.
-Will do some sort of Mantle model bake-off next week hopefully.